Replaces elements on the current page with matching elements from a server response or HTML string.

 What to focus after the new fragment was rendered.

-See focus option for a list of allowed values.
+See Controlling focus for a list of allowed values.

 A message the user needs to confirm before fragments are updated.